DBT – UK Cancer Research Challenge – Apply For Seed Funding

 AND;

-o Provide documentary evidence of a system of regulatory control of laboratory animal welfare that meets or exceeds the standards enforced by UK Home Office and the Government of India’s Ministry of Social Welfare.
+o Provide documentary evidence of a system of regulatory control of laboratory animal welfare that meets or exceeds the standards enforced by UK Home Office and the Government of India’s Ministry of Social Welfare. - Be solvent at the time of application and provide audited financial information to

 the India Alliance on request.